 - Best value: Leoity Thermal Label Printer

 - Best color label printer: Brother VC-500W Versatile Compact Color Label and Photo Printer

-- Best label printer for small business: Dymo 4XL
+- Best for small businesses: Dymo 4XL

-- Best label printer for organizing: Brother P-Touch
+- Best for organizing: Brother P-Touch

 How we picked the best label printers

 Here at PopSci HQ, we have gadgets and other products coming in and out all the time.
 Combined with some years of online selling experience, it has made some of the writers and editors on-staff into certified shipping label experts.
 I can look at a shipping box and tell you the correct dimensions at this point.
 Our regular delivery service workers gave us a holiday gift last year.
 We do a lot of shipping.
 At the same time, we also do a lot of organizing.
 Keeping track of everything can be a grind if we’re constantly sorting through identical boxes.
 Labels can make a huge difference.

 For this guide, we surveyed dozens of models, but focused on the most reliable and revered brands with the best reputation.
 We considered ease of use and even design, which is important when you have to stare at these things all day.